vanyasahay/draft-pp2/README.md

 - __Start__

-- Clicking Start button will start the game.
+-Clicking Start button will start the game.

 - __Total Time__

- - Total time is the time taken to match all existing emojis.
+ -Total time is the time taken to match all existing emojis.
 This also records total time taken to finish the game.

 - __Total Flips__

- - Total FLips are total number of flips a player made to match the emojis.
+ -Total FLips are total number of flips a player made to match the emojis.

 - __Technology Used__
   - **HTML**